 braft compatibility surface

-The headers under include/braft/ exist so that code already written against braft keeps compiling.
+The headers under include/braft/ exist so that an application already built against the public braft API can keep compiling against QuorumKit.

-They are thin adapters.
-Each braft header includes the corresponding QuorumKit header and maps the old names, namespaces, and calling patterns onto the new API.
-The implementation underneath is QuorumKit -- the braft layer does not have its own copy of the engine.
+The braft headers are thin adapters.
+Each one preserves the old names, namespaces, and calling patterns while forwarding into the QuorumKit implementation underneath.
+The engine is QuorumKit; the braft layer does not own a separate Raft core.

 What the compatibility layer preserves